developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/AudioCapture/audiocapture.md

 subhead:
 ---
 ##Overview
-Audio capture API permits the capture of audio from a built-in microphone or input source on the device.
+AudioCapture API permits the capture of audio from a built-in microphone or input source on the device.

 ## Enabling the API
 There are two methods of enabling the AudioCapture API: